 If consumers purchase a vehicle at all, it will only be for a short period of time.
 While there are many ways that TaaS could be implemented, one option is for a self-driving car developer like Tesla or Google to own an entire fleet of self-driving cars.
 Then, the customer can pay per mile or minute.
 Because self-driving cars do not require a human driver, the cost of renting a vehicle will drop significantly.

 Lower demand for vehicles means that there will be decreased demand for parking lots and garages as well.
 Normally, parking lots earn money by renting out parking spaces by the hour, day or month.
-If people pay for rides instead of owning cars, they will not need parking lots.
+If people pay for rides instead of owning cars, the need for parking lots would be almost eliminated.

 Is TaaS a Good Investment?

-Companies that sell self-driving cars are likely to perform well.
+Companies that sell self-driving cars are likely to perform well if TaaS leads the way forward.
 Other manufacturers may struggle because fewer people will be purchasing cars.
 Additionally, companies that run parking lots and garages will end up earning less.
 Eventually, many parking lots and garages in big cities may be sold and converted.

 TaaS is conveniently built around four macro trends.
 Other than environmental, social and corporate governance (ESG) investing, it incorporates connectivity, the gig economy and electric vehicles.
 Eventually, the TaaS industry will become an $8 trillion marketplace as it expands into areas like drone delivery, freight, distribution, food delivery and personal transport.

 These trends are already taking place.
 As more people turn to TaaS options, car sales have fallen.
 Global vehicle sales dropped by 22% in 2020.
 Even without the pandemic, auto sales fell by 4% in 2019.
 This decline was the first time in a decade that vehicle sales dropped.